ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

-kibari works to shut down some rushdown but it's limited since she can approach easily from the sky 2S is sometimes solid when both on ground but limited CONSTANT high low, every approach is another mixup so don't sleep (downback and react high?)
+kibari works to shut down some rushdown but it's limited since she can approach easily from the sky 2S is sometimes solid when both on ground but limited CONSTANT high low, every approach is another mixup so don't sleep (downback and react high?) may has a big upswing that you CANNOT go under with 2HS (kibari)

 ## millia
-use 5p in scrambles and confirm into pressure her buttons are crazy and you cant tell if shes left or right so uhhhh don't guess just press jab or block
+use 5p in scrambles and confirm into pressure her buttons are crazy and you cant tell if shes left or right so uhhhh don't guess just press jab or block might be weak to grabs on their pressure (test)

 # Potempkin